 New and extensive scientific re-evaluations performed at the direction of the Nuclear Regulatory Commission (NRC) continue to show that Diablo Canyon can safely withstand earthquakes, tsunamis and flooding that could potentially occur in the region.

 This updated seismic evaluation provides additional confirmation the plant is designed to withstand the ground motions, or shaking, from earthquakes.
+As recently as 2019, the NRC determined that no plant systems, structures, and components important to safety were in need of updating to protect against earthquakes.

 PG&E's flooding hazard re-evaluation determined that the plant's key safety systems and components continue to be safe from tsunamis, including those generated from underwater landslides and earthquakes.